elmejdki/BookClone/README.md

 ## Features
 - User can log in using an email and password;
-- User can sign up, entering his personal informations;
+- User can sign up, entering his personal information;
 - User can access his profile;
 - User can access all users profile;
 - User can add a friend;